newjersey/innovation.nj.gov/content/_projects/innovation-enjine.md

 ### Innovation In Action

-The Innovation ENJINE Challenge focused on eliciting novel solutions to challenges in the New Jersey State government.
+The Innovation ENJINE Challenge focused on eliciting novel solutions to challenges in the NJ State government.
 ENJINE was designed as a two-stage challenge.
 In stage one, employees submitted their ideas and voted on one another's submissions.
 The twenty most impactful and implementable short proposals advanced.
 In stage two, individuals and teams crafted plans to implement one of those twenty ideas.
 A panel of expert judges selected winning teams, which received expert support to advance potential implementation.

 ### Impact + Metrics

 -   Over 2,000 employees participated, and the five winning proposals were selected in late 2019.
 OOI provided coaching to teams to implement their plans, however, the pandemic required to coaching program to be cut short.
--   One proposal, a [user-friendly chatbot](https://www.nj.gov/labor/lwdhome/press/2020/20200511_chatbot.shtml) that answers common unemployment-related questions, was implemented on the NJ Department of Labor's site, reducing long phone wait times and in-person appointments so users can get help immediately.
+-   One proposal, a [user-friendly chatbot](https://www.nj.gov/labor/lwdhome/press/2020/20200511_chatbot.shtml) that answers common unemployment-related questions, was implemented on the NJ State Department of Labor's site, reducing long phone wait times and in-person appointments so users can get help immediately.

 ### Status